sumitst05/MysteryNum/README.md

 ## Features

-- Responsive UI: The game interface is designed to work well on both desktop and mobile devices (in desktop mode).
+- Responsive UI: The game interface is designed to work well on both desktop and mobile devices.

 ## Contributing